786mukul/sf_movies/README.md

 A simple app backed by a web service that displays information about movies shoot locations in san francisco.
 Author Mukul Sharma
 Technical Track : Full Stack
+Problem: SF Movies
+Create a service that shows on a map where movies have been filmed in San Francisco.
+The user should be able to filter the view using autocompletion search.

 Technical Track Reasoning : I went with Full Stack technical track even though i am not very good in JS.
 I thought it was a good chance to test my JS skills.
 I had various issues while working on the project.
 The data that i downloaded had missing/ inconsisient address strings.
 Also Google geocoding api has a rate limit, so i had to limit the results to 4 results per page only.
 I also had tough time getting this app coded as i had some issues at my current work(quarter release :) ) and hence limiting the time i was able to give to coding.